 Course Item Percent of Final Grade

-Laboratory Participation 30%
+Laboratory Participation 18%

-Quizzes 20%

-Lab Reports 50%
+Lab Notebook Completeness 30%

+Draft Lab Report 17%

+Final Lab Report 35%

 100%

-- Lab notebooks will be examined periodically and collected at the end of the semester. - Lab reports must be submitted through Webcourses at http://webcourses.ucf.edu/ by 12:00 am of the next Thursday after the experiment is completed. - Lab reports sent via email or hard copy will NOT be accepted. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be NO MAKEUPS ALLOWED except in cases of genuine emergency. - With prior arrangements, students may be allowed access to the lab after the class and before Thursday at 3:00 pm of the same week. - The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.
+- Lab manuals / notebooks will be collected at the end of the class.
+If the instructor deems the work to be incomplete the student may be asked to stay and complete the work or a grade point will be deducted. - The Lab reports (draft and final) must be submitted through Webcourses at http://webcourses.ucf.edu/ by 12:00 am of the day they are due. - Lab reports sent via email or hard copy will NOT be accepted. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be NO MAKEUPS ALLOWED except in cases of genuine emergency. - With prior arrangements, students may be allowed access to the lab after the class and before Thursday at 3:00 pm of the same week. - The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.